-Financial aid for U.S. graduate students at Canisius College is available through several financial aid programs.
+Financial aid for U.S. graduate students at Canisius University is available through several financial aid programs.
 They include federal, state and private sources.
-The financial aid year at Canisius College begins with the summer semester and ends with the spring semester.
+The financial aid year at Canisius University begins with the summer semester and ends with the spring semester.

 Free Application For Federal Student Aid (FAFSA)